zurichat/zc_plugin_chessboard/documentation.md

 <!-- descriptions -->

-When this endpoint is used, it Returns all the information for this chess application plugin.
+When this endpoint is used, it updates the comments being made by the spectators .

 ### How To Use

 <!-- brief description -->

+This is a PATCH endpoint and it simple means that your browser e.g chrome, edge, etc can make request (i.e write/send the endpoint in their browser engine) and see the response (i.e the plugin information).
+You can also use Postman or other API testing platform to make request to the endpoint.

-When successful, [onSuccess](#onsuccess) response is display as JSON formatted in the browser. when an error occur [onError](#onerror) is thrown.
+Input the endpoint in the browser, or any API testing platform and hit enter, when successful, [onSuccess](#onsuccess) response is display as JSON formatted in the browser ( or the API testing platform). when an error occur [onError](#onerror) is thrown.

 - Guidance Example on the <https://zuri.chat/chess> application :